philipmorg/Marketing-For-Self-Made-Experts/chapters/02-What-Is-Direct-Response-Marketing.md

 There are just soooo many ways persuasion can be used well or slightly misused by accident or outright intentionally abused.

-Different outcomes here are based on 1) whether you are placing your client's best interest equal to or ahead of yours, 2) whether you understand the kind of tone that your clients will and won't accept in marketing, and finally (and somewhat speculatively) the time horizon over which you are thinking (desire for impact over a short or long term).
+Different outcomes here are based on 1) whether you are placing your client's best interest equal to or ahead of yours, 2) whether you understand the kind of tone that your clients will and won't accept in marketing, and finally 3) the time horizon over which you are thinking (desire for impact over a short or long term).

-My guidance on tone can be boiled down to this test, for which I have Jonathan Stark to thank: "Would you do it that way if your client was a beloved family member?"
+My guidance on tone can be boiled down to this simple test, for which I have Jonathan Stark to thank: "Would you do it that way if your client was a beloved family member?"

 ## Summary